 I work in robotics.

-The primary venue for my work is the Manipulation Lab (MLab).
+The primary venue for my work was the Manipulation Lab (MLab).

 Simple Hands